PFAS Drinking Water Well Sampling

 Had the Navy detected high concentrations of PFAS/PFOA in the nearby drinking water wells, the Navy would have reevaluated the scope of private drinking water wells that it would seek to test.
 These detections of low (or no) concentrations mean that the Navy will not expand the scope of its private drinking water well sampling footprint.

-Navy policy is to provide alternate drinking water to any drinking water wells impacted by Navy releases of PFOS/PFOA when those drinking water wells contain concentrations above the EPA LHA.
-The Navy will reevaluate whether to provide alternate drinking water in light of any promulgated state standards.
+Navy policy is to provide alternate drinking water to any potable water wells impacted by Navy releases of PFOS/PFOA when those drinking water wells contain concentrations above the EPA HA.
 New York has proposed a more stringent standard for PFOS/PFOA.
-Should New York promulgate a standard, the Navy will reevaluate whether to provide an alternate drinking water source in light of that standard.
 For more information on New York’s proposals, click here to go to New York’s Department of Health website.

-The Navy is preparing to investigate the potential PFAS areas of concerns on the Grumman Facility beginning in Spring 2019.
-Investigations at the Site 2 – Former Fire Training Area and the Aircraft Paint Hangars will continue in 2019 as well.
-Investigations have already begun at Site 2 and the Aircraft Paint Hangars because the Navy’s contractor, Northrop Grumman, released aqueous film forming foam (AFFF), which contains PFOS/PFOA.
+In April 2019, the Navy started investigating the potential PFAS areas of concerns on the Grumman Facility.
+Investigations at the Site 2 – Former Fire Training Area and the Aircraft Paint Hangars continued in 2019 as well.
+Investigations began at Site 2 and the Aircraft Paint Hangars before the other areas of concern because the Navy’s contractor, Northrop Grumman, released aqueous film forming foam (AFFF), which contains PFOS/PFOA.
 More information about Site 2 and the Aircraft Paint Hangars can be found on the Navy’s ERP Sites Under Investigation page.

 Investigations on Grumman Facility

-The Navy will continue to investigate the extent of the on-facility release of PFOS/PFOA at the Grumman Facility.
+The Navy is investigating the extent of the on-facility release of PFOS/PFOA at the Grumman Facility.
 This investigation and the necessary remediation is governed by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 More information about the Navy’s investigative process can be found on the Environmental Restoration Process page.

 When a contaminant, such as PFAS, is identified and the use of this contaminant is suspected at a facility, the Navy begins a Preliminary Assessment (PA) to compile existing information about known or potential PFAS releases at the installation and potential migration pathways.
 The methods for conducting the PFAS PA included four primary activities: